 Is it a crime to drink and drive?
-No, of course it is not.
-But some people out there – like MADD people – who appear hellbent on bringing back the Alcohol Prohibition; step by step.
+No, of course not.
+But some people out there – like MADD people – appear hellbent on bringing back the Alcohol Prohibition; step by step.
 Do you know how to best handle a DWI stop in Minnesota?

 Sure.
 “Don’t drink and drive,” can prevent a problem.
 So can counting your drinks to stay below the limit.
-But let’s go deeper than the obvious.
+But let’s dig deeper than the obvious.

 Once, “drunk driving” was the crime

-A per se drunk driving law makes driving with an arbitrary alcohol-level the crime.
-And for those laws, it doesn’t matter that the driver was not drunk; not impaired at all.
+A “per se” drunk driving law makes driving with an arbitrary alcohol-level the crime.
+And for those laws, it doesn’t matter that the driver was sober, not drunk; not impaired at all.

 Ok.
 So the laws are unfair – punishing the innocent and their families for driving unimpaired.
 There it is.

-So, how can you protect yourself and your family from this injustice during a DWI stop?
+Then, how can you protect yourself and your family from this bad law, during a DWI stop?

 What can you do at a DWI stop to protect your rights?